 Why Live in Carroll Heights

-Carroll Heights in Atlanta is characterized by its ranch-style homes and bungalows, with many properties featuring modest yards and carports instead of garages.
+Carroll Heights in Atlanta is characterized by its ranch-style homes and bungalows, with many properties featuring modest yards and carports.
 Home prices vary significantly based on the extent of renovations, with some fully renovated smaller homes reaching up to $300,000.
-The neighborhood is surrounded by several parks, including Collier Park, which offers outdoor exercise stations, a multiuse athletic field, and picnic areas.
-Nearby attractions include Six Flags Over Georgia, just 4 miles west, and three large green spaces within 7 miles: Westside Reservoir Park, Hampton-Beecher Nature Preserve, and Cascade Springs Nature Preserve, providing ample trails and recreational opportunities.
-Dining options close to Carroll Heights include Wendy’s, Boston Fish Supreme, and JJ Fish & Chicken, all within 2 miles, while Atlantic Station mall, 8 miles away, offers a variety of stores and restaurants.
+The neighborhood is close to several parks, including Collier Park, which offers outdoor exercise stations, a multiuse athletic field and picnic areas.
+Other nearby attractions include Six Flags Over Georgia, just 4 miles west, and three large green spaces within 7 miles, including Westside Reservoir Park, Hampton-Beecher Nature Preserve and Cascade Springs Nature Preserve, provide ample trails and more outdoor recreational opportunities.
+Dining options close to Carroll Heights include Boston Fish Supreme and JJ Fish & Chicken, all within 2 miles.
+Atlantic Station mall, 8 miles away, offers a variety of stores and restaurants.
 The neighborhood is well-connected by Georgia State Route 70, Interstates 285 and 20, and MARTA bus stops, with the nearest MARTA train station 10 miles east.
 Hartsfield-Jackson Atlanta International Airport is about 14 miles south.
-Carroll Heights is served by Atlanta Public Schools, with students attending West Manor Elementary, Young Middle, and Douglass High, though school choice allows for applications to other district schools.
+Carroll Heights is served by Atlanta Public Schools, with students attending West Manor Elementary, Young Middle, and Douglass High, though school choice allows for in-district transfers by application.

 Frequently Asked Questions